anonx3247/TIPE/algorithms/ai/notes.md

 This can be built on top of option 1, the idea here is given *n* nodes  at *l* locations and *p* vehicles, separate the *n* nodes into *p* groups so as to simplify the voyager problem for each vehicle, and to lower the overall distance travelled by each one.

+The selected method for AI is the MAB or Multi-Armed Bandits model

+the state here is identical to the observation and is independent of A: agent actions, and B: previous state.

+At any given moment the observation will be defined by an adjacency matrix with the distances in any given direction from i to j

+The action will be an ordered array of the integers, representing the order to visit them in

+Once the model is trained on these graphs, we must determine how to generate the extracted graphs:

+1. one option is to directly calculate distances for each tuple of points and generate the graph, this will need to be checked however as running A* n^2 times might be very slow in practice

+2. the other option is to define the graph heuristically, either directly through euclidean distance, or with more granularity, and then to choose the order, finally we only have to run A* on the selected paths given by the AI

+Note: we should probably use time as weights however: i.e. distance * average speed.